tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Aug 20 2007

-Noreen Hills (a 51-year-old White middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
+Noreen Hills (a 51-year-old white middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Noreen Hills had extensive experience in preaching her views to theists.
 She was not afraid.
 As Noreen Hills entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Noreen Hills used religious teachings and beliefs to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 To prove her's point, Noreen Hills described an example where she personally witnessed Alice divinely healing someone.